Sturmflut/sturmflut.github.io/_posts/2015-06-12-a-dream-in-numbers.markdown

 categories: Ubuntu Touch
 ---

 Exactly eight years ago I decided to visit every member state of the European Union, because how can you talk about the world if you don't even really know your friends and neighbors?
-Over the first three years I didn't make much progress because, but after a few years I ended up extendeding my goal to the whole world, with the intention of visiting as many different countries as possible in my lifetime.
+Over the first three years I didn't make much progress, but after a few years I ended up extendeding my goal to the whole world, with the intention of visiting as many different countries as possible in my lifetime.

 I only count "actual" cultural visits to internationally recognized countries, so no transits, no business trips and no autonomous regions.
 A visit usually only counts if it inlvolved a minimum of two over-night stays, with some minor exceptions (like the Holy See).